What Is a Homeowners Insurance Deductible?

 A deductible refers to the amount of money you must pay before your home insurer covers the rest.
 You can choose to set a high or low one.
 It’ll just depend on your situation.

-The best deductible to choose for your home insurance is the one that benefits your situation the most.
-Think about how much you have saved up and are willing to pay or how much you’d like to pay for coverage.
+How high or low you set your home insurance deductible is a personal decision.
+Your best bet is to consider how much you can or are willing to pay.
+The higher it is, the lower your premium, and vice versa.
+In the end, think about how much you have saved up and are willing to pay or how much you’d like to pay for coverage.

 It’s not uncommon for people to choose a deductible of $1,000.
 This is because it gives you enough risk to potentially lower your rates, but not enough to set you back months of income.

-Is it better to have a high or low homeowners insurance deductible?
+Is it better to have a high or low deductible?

 Share: